Song

 How much did Someone Like You make in total?

-Someone Like You is currently modeled at Lifetime value depends on how long Someone Like You keeps playlist, search, and catalog demand beyond the current annual modeled range. in lifetime earnings, based on the annual range and long-tail replay assumptions shown on this page.
+Someone Like You does not have a public audited lifetime total.
+Lifetime value depends on how long Someone Like You keeps playlist, search, and catalog demand beyond the current annual modeled range.

 How much does Someone Like You make per stream?